Russia–United States relations: Controversy over U.S. plan to station missiles in Poland (2007–2008)

 In July 2008, Russia announced that if a U.S. anti-missile shield was deployed near the Russian border, it would have to react militarily.
 The statement from the Russian foreign ministry said, "If an American strategic anti-missile shield starts to be deployed near our borders, we will be forced to react not in a diplomatic fashion but with military-technical means."
 Later, Russia's ambassador to the United Nations Vitaly Churkin said that "military-technical means" did not mean military action, but more likely a change in Russia's strategic posture, perhaps by redeploying its own missiles.

 On August 14, 2008, the U.S. and Poland agreed to have 10 two-stage missile interceptors – made by Orbital Sciences Corporation – placed in Poland, as part of a missile shield to defend Europe and the U.S. from a possible missile attack by Iran.
 In return, the U.S. agreed to move a battery of MIM-104 Patriot missiles to Poland.
 The missile battery was to be staffed – at least temporarily – by U.S. Military personnel.
 The U.S. also pledged to defend Poland, a NATO member, quicker than NATO would in the event of an attack.
 Additionally, the Czech Republic recently agreed to allow the placement of a radar-tracking station in their country, despite public opinion polls showing that the majority of Czechs were against the plans and only 18% supported it.
 The radar-tracking station in the Czech Republic would also be part of the missile defense shield.
 After the agreement was announced, Russian officials said defences on Russia's borders would be increased and that they foresaw harm in bilateral relations with the United States.

-In November 2008, a day after Obama was elected president, Russian president Dmitry Medvedev in his first annual address to the Federal Assembly of Russia announced plans to deploy Iskander short-range missiles to Kaliningrad, near the border with Poland, if the United States went ahead with its European Ballistic Missile Defense System.